EmBermo/PubkicMarketPriceHandler/README.md

 ## Publish the adjusted price to REST endpoint
 The class FXServlet, package es.bermo.emilio.rest, pretends to be the rest endpoint.
 ## Write a suitable test that gets the latest price
-Look for the testSubscriber5 into the SubsciberTests.
-It receives several prices for the same ccy pair but only stores the most recent one, after applying the commission.
-The result is printed out to the test console.
+Search for testSubscriber5 in SubsciberTests.
+Receives multiple prices for the same ccy pair but only stores the most recent one, after commission is applied.

+The result is printed on the test console.